Extreme-classification/deepxml/README.md

 * Other file formats such as npy, npz, pickle are also supported.
 * Initializing with token embeddings (computed from FastText) leads to noticible accuracy gain in Astec.
 Please ensure that the token embedding file is available in data directory, if 'init=token_embeddings', otherwise it'll throw an error.
 * Config files are made available in deepxml/configs/<framework>/<method> for datasets in XC repository.
 You can use them when trying out Astec/DeepXML on new datasets.
+* We conducted our experiments on a 24-core Intel Xeon 2.6 GHz machine with 440GB RAM with a single Nvidia P40 GPU.
+128GB memory should suffice for most datasets.
+* Astec make use of CPU (mainly for nmslib) as well as GPU.
 ```

 ## Cite as